 Due to internationalisation and economies of scale our food is coming from all over the world.
 Advertising constantly draws our attention to new and improved products.
 Scientists are continually gaining new insights.
 Changes in society are causing our attention to be shifted towards other aspects of food and food consumption.
 Consumers receive information through innumerable channels, some of which is conflicting.
 All of this has resulted in a greater need for independent, reliable information about healthy, safe and more sustainable food.
 The Netherlands Nutrition Centre aims to meet this need.

 Healthy food makes an essential contribution to a healthy lifestyle.
 Healthy eating habits are often the best remedy for many of today’s most common health problems.
-The Food Pyramid is a practical information tool used by the Netherlands Nutrition Centre.
-If you allow the Food Pyramid to guide your eating habits, your body will get all the nutrients it needs to stay healthy.
+The Wheel of Five is a practical information tool used by the Netherlands Nutrition Centre.
+If you allow the Wheel of Five to guide your eating habits, your body will get all the nutrients it needs to stay healthy.
 You also need this balance to achieve and maintain a healthy weight.

 Food safety is another theme addressed by the ‘honest about food’ campaign.
 It remains important to provide information about safety standards and toxins or pathogens in food, as well as topics in which the consumers themselves play an active part, such as hygiene when purchasing, preparing and storing food.

 More sustainable food